cskylab/cskylab/tpl-cskylab/ubt2004srv-mcc/README.md

 # {{ .machine.hostname }} - Mission Control Center<!-- omit in toc -->

+This machine runs a management host (Mission Control Center) on Ubuntu Server 20.04 LTS.

+It is intended to host VS Code Remote Server and to be accessed with VS Code Remote via ssh.

 [comment]: <> (**Functional description goes here**)

 `{{ .machine.hostname }}` is deployed from template {{ ._tpldescription }} version {{ ._tplversion }}.